SuperAgers, aged 80+, have memories as sharp as persons decades younger because they share three components:

 “The brains of the SuperAgers are either wired differently or have structural differences when compared to normal individuals of the same age,” said Changiz Geula, study senior author and a research professor at the Cognitive Neurology and Alzheimer’s Disease Center.
 “It may be one factor, such as expression of a specific gene, or a combination of factors that offers protection.”

-The Center has a new NIH grant to continue the research.
+In 2015, the Center was given an NIH grant to continue the research.

 “Identifying the factors that contribute to the SuperAgers’ unusual memory capacity may allow us to offer strategies to help the growing population of ‘normal’ elderly maintain their cognitive function and guide future therapies to treat certain dementias,” said Tamar Gefen, the first study author and a clinical neuropsychology doctoral candidate at Feinberg.

 MRI imaging and an analysis of the SuperAger brains after death show the following brain signature:

 - MRI imaging showed the anterior cingulate cortex of SuperAgers (31 subjects) was not only significantly thicker than the same area in aged individuals with normal cognitive performance (21 subjects), but also larger than the same area in a group of much younger, middle-aged individuals (ages 50 to 60, 18 subjects).
 This region is indirectly related to memory through its influence on related functions such as cognitive control, executive function, conflict resolution, motivation and perseverance.